peacock0803sz/marp-slides/src/pycon-2021/euro.md

 # PEP 604: New Type Union Operator

-- The aforementioned union type can be used as an operator.
+- The union above type can be used as an operator.
 - You can also use it when asking `isinstance()`.
-- More intuitive, since TypeScipt and others use this notation.
+- More intuitive since TypeScipt and others use this notation.

 ```py
 int | str == typing.Union[int, str]  # Compatible with typing.Union